 Tracing debtors in the UK

 With the recent pandemic, the UK has experienced a large increase in people being placed into debt and this has placed increased volume on debt collection services.
-We recommend that all cases prior to issue to a debt collector or solicitor for debt recovery action are placed with a debtor tracing company to either validate the current address is still valid and correct or in the alternative a new current address is sourced.
+We recommend that all cases prior to issue to a debt collector or solicitor for debt recovery action are placed with a debtor tracing company to either validate the current address is still valid and correct in the alternative a new current address is sourced.

 This is vital as you need to be communicating all letters and letters before action to the correct current address.
-This is also the case where you issue proceedings for debt recovery and is required by the court that you have issued to the correct current address so that the debtor in question has the opportunity to place a defence to the litigation action.
+This is also the case where you issue proceedings for debt recovery and is required by the court that you have issued to the correct current address so that the debtor in question has the opportunity to place a defense to the litigation action.

-Subject debtors will try different strategies to avoid being traced which can include but not limited to the following
+Subject debtors will try different strategies to avoid being traced which can include but are not limited to the following

-Subject debtors sometimes attempt to place all applications in a partners name to avoid detection.
+Subject debtors sometimes attempt to place all applications in a partner’s name to avoid detection.
 Expert debtor tracing agents will be aware of this tactic and use specialist tracing software to get around this type of evasion.

-Experienced debtor tracing agents will be able to employ a strategy to locate the correct current address for a debtor and will confirm the correct residency with multiple live data sets which produce a high level of accuracy in locating a debtors current address.
+Experienced debtor tracing agents will be able to employ a strategy to locate the correct current address for a debtor and will confirm the correct residency with multiple live data sets which produce a high level of accuracy in locating a debtor’s current address.